 Our Growth Strategy

-We expect that Bangladesh will continue to be a growth market for us in the foreseeable future.
+Bangladesh is our core market and we expect it to continue to be a growth market for us for the foreseeable future.
 The country has a population of 165 million and is one of Asia’s most vibrant economies.
-Bangladesh’s 2016 nominal GDP stood at USD 221 billion, having grown at an average of 6.2% annually in the preceding ten years, effectively doubling the size of the economy.
-Exports have grown at a robust 15% CAGR over that same period, while private consumption has grown 11% annually.
-Industrial growth has been consistent over the last ten years and the nation is now the second largest exporter of ready made garments in the world, after China.
-Strong economic growth, industrial growth, and an increasing rate of electrification of the large and growing population are key drivers for the rapid growth in electricity demand.
+Bangladesh’s 2020 nominal GDP stood at USD 323 billion, having grown at a 10.8% CAGR in the preceding ten years, nearly tripling the size of the economy.
+Exports grew at a robust 7.6% CAGR over that same period, despite experiencing a sharp 17% drop in 2020 due to COVID-19.
+Industrial growth has been consistent and the nation is now the second largest exporter of ready-made garments in the world, after China.
+GDP per capita has grown at a 10% CAGR over this period and is now amongst the highest in South Asia.
+Strong economic and industrial growth, and a growing population, are key drivers for increasing electricity demand.

-Growth in the power sector has been brisk with about 8.5 GW of capacity having been added in the 2007-2017 period.
-Despite this, Bangladesh’s installed capacity per million people is less than half that of Indonesia and one-fifth that of Vietnam.
-Per capita consumption of electricity is very low at about 348 kWh, 37% of the level in Indonesia and 20% that in Vietnam, pointing to considerable demand for power and growth prospects for us in the years to come.
-The country currently has a supply shortfall of over 3 GW, representing a 25% capacity deficit and capacity growth in the period 2017-2022 is expected to amount to 7.6 GW, an acceleration over the rate of addition in the past ten years.
+Over the past 10 years approximately 15 GW of installed generation capacity has been added in Bangladesh, to a total of 22 GW (as of June 2021), tripling the country’s generation capacity.
+Despite this, Bangladesh’s installed capacity per million people is less than half that of India and Indonesia, and one-fifth that of Vietnam.
+Per capita consumption of electricity remains low at about 378 kWh, less than 40% of the level in India and Indonesia, ~60% of that in Pakistan, and less than 20% that in Vietnam, pointing to considerable demand for power and growth prospects for us in the years to come.

 The government is promoting the establishment of LNG import infrastructure to alleviate gas shortages which are currently hindering growth in the power sector; we expect this to result in growth in gas-to-power opportunities.